EllyPirelly/vue3-reaction-timer/README.md

 ## What is this about? - ToDo
 - a simple Vue 3 CLI set-up with a reaction timer

+## How does it work
+- click the play button
-- play button: click it and following display is randomly delayed (calculated with Math.random, a time between 2 and 7 seconds)
+- after a delay (a time between 2 and 7 seconds, calculated with Math.random) a block appears you should click immediately
+- the time it took you to click that block is measured and displayed
 - this project is only for set-up practicing purposes and only has the bare minimum regarding styling

 ## Tech Stack